zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cat messages/fr.txt
 Bonjour le monde!
 ```
-> It reads us the content from the file we selected in the argument.
+> When we use cat on a file it reads us the content from the file we selected in the argument.

 ## Final Message
 ![Image](assets/dogstare.jpg)